parkdeaux/Algor/README.md

 # Algor
-My exploration implementing an algorithm a day
+Exploring an algorithm a day